SUSE/connect-ng/DIFFERENCES.md

 - Zypper backup doesn't use parallel gzip but tar's built in gzip functionality which doesn't require shell pipes.
 - Zypper backup stores both tarball and restore script under `--root` path.
+- Self-update in zypper-migration plugin returns more detailed error information on failure.